 What does the service do?

 Our service is made up of teachers who are very experienced and specially qualified in special educational needs (SEN).
 We are all passionate about promoting inclusion and supporting children and young people who may find school difficult.
-We work with children, parents/carers and schools to help children and young people with SEN achieve as much as possible in their education.
+We work with children, parents/carers and schools to raise the attainment of children and young people with SEN, allowing them to achieve as much as possible in their education.
 We give advice on what a child needs to learn or practise and how parents/carers and school staff can help them.
 We support school special needs coordinators (SENCos) to ensure that they are following the SEND Code of Practice.
 Click here to view.

 All schools and academies across Wolverhampton can buy our service.